 At Amazon, I initially had been hired as a short-term, seasonal associate.
 In the end, I was there for two and a half years and attained some positions that showed they had a great deal of trust in me.
 I was one of about four employees, picked from the hundred and placed in a rotation, to be put in a problem solver position.
 While most Amazon warehouse jobs revolve around a quota and how many items you can move, pack or pick in a certain time frame, problem solvers actually spend the day with a laptop and mobile cart circulating the area looking for "dwelling" items.
 These would be items that had not yet passed the point of no return to the shipping location but had to be out the door by various deadlines set throughout the day.
 It was essentially a detective game tied into a scavenger hunt and I actually enjoyed it.
 I had an interest of possibly staying with them and trying to progress further with Amazon since I had a college degree and a management past.
 In late 2016, we finally purchased a new house about an hour away from the location.
 I continued for another six months before ending my time with Amazon in July 2017.

 While doing my "day trading" ventures was a perfectly adequate supplementary financial source for a couple, changes in the economy, the stock market and a lot of uncertainty in the world make this a shaky path these days.
 I am back to a point of needing to rebuild my work record and essentially return to "normal" employment accountabilites.
 I feel I have a good bit to offer and putting my skills and extensive knowledge to use for an organization can be mutually beneficial for us both.
 I have been called a workaholic.
 However, once on a task, I'm persistent in the pursuit of quality.
 I feel my overnight responsibilities years ago with The Anniston Star illustrate my ability to work independently, with little guidance.
 Additonally, I am ever at the helm of innovation.
 At The Anniston Star, I transitioned their archaic print newspaper to a digital presentation.
 Similarly, at AmStar I learned a new industry-wide technology to transition from the century-old analog film to the now-standard, futuristic digital projection.
 There I was the leader of a multi-million dollar business, in which I had to motivate and be accountable for every aspect of the operation on a daily basis.
 The trust, freedoms and resulting awards show the abilities of my leadership.
 For Amazon, I was a very small component of a massive, billion dollar machine.
-My efforts and loyalty to them was as strong as it had been for any employer and I would always accept their overtime offers as well as volunteer to rotate to any position when needed.
-I'm ready and eager again to offer all I can to an organization willing to take a chance on this dark horse candidate.
+My efforts and loyalty to them were as strong as it had been for any employer and I would always accept their overtime offers as well as volunteer to rotate to any position when needed.

 Thank you for your consideration,